-When we think of global marketing, we often think of large companies and enterprises with bottomless marketing budgets and resources.
+When we think of global marketing strategies, we often think of large companies and enterprises with bottomless marketing budgets and resources.
 And there was a time when this was true.

 However, with the availability and accessibility of advanced technology, global marketing is now possible for even the youngest startup.